Container tags in Textpattern are great for making lists and you use conditional tags to get there.

 Displaying category lists

 When you show visitors an article, you can opt to make the categories to which it belongs hyperlink-able.
-If a visitor clicks one of these links, they are taken to a category list showing other articles in the same category.
+If a visitor selects one of these links, they are taken to a category list showing other articles in the same category.
 Textpattern automatically switches from individual article mode to list mode; the magic behind how the content changes on-screen is fairly simple with containers and conditionals.

 On your default article page you might see something like this: